Introduction to The Union Parliament

 When both the houses pass the bill, then the bill is sent to the President for assent.

-What are The Functions of Union Parliament?
+What are the Functions of Union Parliament?

 Part V of the Constitution of India deals with the functions of the Union Parliament.
 These functions are written below :

-Union Parliament works as the highest law-making body in the country.
+Legislative Functions: Union Parliament works as the highest law-making body in the country.
 The seventh schedule of the constitution provides three lists i.e Union List, State list and Concurrent list.
 Union Parliament makes laws on the subjects mentioned in the Union list and Concurrent list.
 It also makes laws on the state list's subjects in some conditions.

 There are various other functions of the Union Parliament besides the above-mentioned functions.
 These are written below: